Key Takeaways

 Trimbakeshwar (Nashik, Maharashtra)

 Trimbakeshwar in the Nashik district of Maharashtra is particularly renowned for Narayan Bali — it is, in fact, the location where certain aspects of the ritual (particularly the offering to Brahma) can be performed in a form that Brahmin priests from other teerths may not be fully trained to perform.
 The Godavari river originates near Trimbakeshwar, and the sanctity of this Jyotirlinga location makes it exceptionally powerful for liberation rituals.
 Families from Maharashtra and Western India typically prefer this location.
+For a complete guide to what this ceremony involves at Trimbakeshwar — the vidhi, the eligible cases, and the cost — see our detailed article on Narayan Nagbali Puja at Trimbakeshwar.
+For a city-by-city Narayan Bali Puja cost breakdown across Prayagraj, Gaya and Haridwar, see our dedicated cost guide.

 Narayan Bali vs. Regular Pind Daan: Understanding the Difference